Rashaali84/Eye-See-You/Technical-Document-for developers.md

-# Organized for Deployment
+# Organized for Deployment - EYE SEE You -Technical document for developers

-A model of how you can set up your project for development, testing & deployment.
+A step by step plan of how you can set up your project for development, testing & deployment.

 ### Contents